-- the number of radio stations broadcasting digitally using HD Radio technology; - the willingness of automobile manufacturers to include HD Radio receivers in their vehicles; - the willingness of manufacturers to incorporate HD Radio technology into their products; - · the cost and availability of HD Radio enabled products; and - · the marketing and pricing strategies that we employ and that are employed by our customers and retailers.
+- the number of radio stations broadcasting digitally using HD Radio technology; - the willingness of automobile manufacturers to include HD Radio receivers in their vehicles; - the willingness of manufacturers to incorporate HD Radio technology into their products; - the cost and availability of HD Radio enabled products; and - the marketing and pricing strategies that we employ and that are employed by our customers and retailers.

-Demand for HD Radio also may be impacted by declines in the automotive industry which historically has been cyclical and experienced downturns during declining economic conditions, and which is currently experiencing declines as a result of the COVID-19 pandemic and related events.

-If demand for HD Radio technology does not recover from the decline experienced in 2020 as a result of the COVID-19 pandemic and related events and return to the growth trends experienced in prior years, we may experience sustained reductions in our automotive based royalties and not meet the future growth that is currently projected.
+Demand for HD Radio also may be impacted by declines in the automotive industry which historically has been cyclical and experienced downturns during declining economic conditions.
+In addition, the persistent downturn in the automotive markets resulting from the COVID-19 pandemic and related events reduced demand for our HD Radio technology in 2020.
+While we have experienced a modest recovery in 2021, there is no guarantee that growth trends will return to our pre-pandemic level, and a sustained reduction in our automotive based royalties may cause us to fail to meet our previously projected growth rates.